The Ontario Campus

 The Four Rivers Cultural Center (FRCC) and museum opened its doors on the TVCC Campus in 1997.
 This first-class facility also houses the Student Services Center, the Testing Center, the Performing Arts department, and the College Bookstore.
 The performing arts center, with a seating capacity of more than 600, is a major part of the complex.

-TVCC's new Caldwell Center is located on the banks of Indian Creek in downtown Caldwell, at 205 S. 6th Ave - at the intersection of Blaine and 6th.
+TVCC's new Caldwell Center is located on the banks of Indian Creek in downtown Caldwell, at 205 S. 6th Avenue, at the intersection of Blaine and 6th.

 Community Outreach Center

 The college provides outreach services throughout the region.
-Outreach centers are located in Harney County at the Burns Outreach Center, Lake County at the Lakeview Outreach Center and Warner Creek Correctional Institution (WCCI), and at the Snake River Correctional Institution (SRCI) located in Ontario.
+Outreach centers are located in Harney County at the Burns Outreach Center, Warner Creek Correctional Institution (WCCI), and at the Snake River Correctional Institution (SRCI) located in Ontario.

 Outreach centers or sites provide services and classes in a variety of ways: